 What is Guy Fawkes Night?

 So, first of all, Guy Fawkes Night actually has a multitude of names so you’ll hear Guy Fawkes Night referred to as Bonfire Night, Fireworks Night or simply by it’s date- the 5th of November.
-This one is actually a Britain-wide celebration and yes, I have used Britain as a very specific term, so not UK-wide as it is not celebrated in Northern Ireland and nope, not Ireland either.
+This one is actually a Britain-wide celebration and yes, I have used Britain as a very specific term, so not UK-wide as it is not celebrated in Northern Ireland and if you’re in the middle of planning for a UK and Ireland tour, nope, not Ireland either.

 What are the traditions around Guy Fawkes Night?